horsemaker/neogcamp-levelZero-only-concepts/lecture-1-introduction-to-cli/README.md

 ## Basic concepts
 ### 1. Variable
 - What is a <code>variable</code>?<br />
-It is a placeholder in computer memory, where we store a certain value which we will access in future via a reference name.
+It is a placeholder in computer memory, where we store a certain value that we will access in the future via a reference name.
   - There are different types of variables :
      - String
      - Number